rocknsm/rock-docs/overview/quick_start/install.md

 -  once booted to the live image, select the automated install and 'ENTER'.

 -  click **User Creation** at the next screen complete the required fields to set up a non-root admin user.
+If this step is not completed now do not fear, you will be prompted to create this account after first login.

 <p align="center">
 <img src="user_creation.png">